ThalesRocha/carousel/README.md

-# carousel
+# Simple Carousel

-A simple carousel that I learn in JavaScript Course by Daniel Tapias
+A simple carousel I build in JavaScript Udemy Course by Daniel Tapias.